Java-rice/lm-todoapp/README.md

 - Click the "Delete" button on a task to remove it from the list.
 - Clear All Tasks
 - Click the "Clear All" button to remove all tasks from the list.

-### Contributing
-- Feel free to fork the repository and submit pull requests with improvements or new features.